Home

-School Success
+Improving School Success

-The following are some general study skills and strategies that you can implement at home that will hopefully help your child experience more confidence and achieve school success.
-These strategies are generally geared towards older children (over age 8) but you should be able to adapt them to fit your child’s academic level and individual needs.
+The following are some general skills and strategies that you can implement at home that will hopefully help your child experience more confidence and achieve school success.
+These study skills are generally geared towards older children (over age 8) but you should be able to adapt them to fit your child’s academic level and individual needs.
 Also, remember the importance of regularly communicating with your child's school and utilize the parent teacher conference.

 1. SET GOALS:

-Sit down with your child and talk about their academic frustrations and current study skills.
+Sit down with your child and talk about academic frustrations and current study skills.
 Really attempt to have an actual conversation.
 Ask them to come up with three academic goals for the semester or school year and together, write them down.
-The goals should be measurable and very specific.
+These goals should be measurable and very specific.
 It’s best if they focus on habits that need to improve.

 An example of measurable goals are: “I Will Get no More Detentions from Mrs. Baker”, or “I Will Turn in My English Vocabulary Assignments on Time.”

-Post the goals in a visible place and schedule a time every month to visit your child’s progress.
+Post the goals in a visible place and schedule a time every month to preview your child’s progress.
 You may want to set up a weekly progress report with your child’s teacher(s) informing them of the areas that your child is working on.
 Or, maybe they are willing to email you each Friday to let you know if progress was made.

 Although it’s fine to celebrate our children’s academic success, it’s best to NOT attach a direct reward like paying cash for A’s and B’s.
 Although tempting, this gives your child the message that only the actual grade is valued (at any cost) not the learning process itself.
 This can lead to cheating, plagiarism and other drastic measures.
 Also, your child should feel that they can make a mistake and learn from it rather than be “punished” by losing their reward.